meetric1/Infinite-Map-OBJ-Example/README.md

 ![image](https://user-images.githubusercontent.com/73554599/215301558-9bff9bd4-1087-4bee-8e9c-220b17b90908.png)

 8. Create a new LUA file in (myaddon)/lua/infmap/(mapname)/
 ![image](https://user-images.githubusercontent.com/73554599/215302627-7b801cc5-cc74-4e88-a8cf-e55fa1772c30.png)

-9. Use the InfMap.parse_obj function (see LUA example / linked image for more documentation)
+9. Use the InfMap.parse_obj function (see linked image for more documentation)
 ![image](https://user-images.githubusercontent.com/73554599/215302636-573d6d5d-56f1-4535-9919-9c5b6d2429a4.png)
+The shaders can be exchanged such as "nocull" or "alphatest" instead of "nocull alphatest"

 10. Start gmod and enter your new amazing map!
 ![image](https://user-images.githubusercontent.com/73554599/215302667-6ea76fca-6394-4197-94bb-66fadbc46ff8.png)